MixxitTeam/wikirender/README.md

 and type `php -v`.
 Alternatively, the script `renderall.bat`/`renderall.sh` has to be changed to include the full path of PHP.

+This repository also contains an [.editorconfig](https://editorconfig.org/) file to specify line endings, encoding and indentation size, so an editor with support for EditorConfig is recommended.
+(See [here](https://editorconfig.org/#pre-installed) for a list of editors that support it out of the box or [here](https://editorconfig.org/#download) for a list of editors with official plugins available)

 ## Usage

 ### Setting up Blender path